Personal Protective Equipment (PPE) in Construction

 Enhancing Safety with the Hierarchy of Controls

-While PPE is essential, it is only effective when combined with stronger hazard controls.
+While PPE is essential, it is only effective when combined with stronger hazard controls and integrated into comprehensive safety programs.
 The National Safety Council explains that safety measures should follow a hierarchy, ranking from most to least effective:

 - Elimination: Removing hazards entirely, such as de-energizing electrical systems before maintenance.